 “Our intent is for Tyndall to be a model 21ST century, digitally integrated installation of the future”

-— Brig.
-General Patrice Melancon,
+— Brigadier General Patrice Melancon

 Design Intent